-Protanopia is reduced sensitivity to red light
+Protanopia - Reduces sensitivity to red light.

-Deuteranopia is reduced sensitivity to green light
+Deuteranopia - Reduces sensitivity to green light.

-Tritanopia is reduced sensitivity to blue light
+Tritanopia - Reduces sensitivity to blue light.

-Colour combinations to avoid with CVD’s in mind are; red/green, light green/yellow, blue/purple, blue/grey, green/grey, green/blue, green/brown and green/black.
 The easiest way to check your colours and have a better understanding of your designs is to use a simulator to show you how a person with CVD would view your designs.
-Stark (Sketch & Adobe XD Plugin), Spectrum (Chrome extension) and Oracle (Mac & Windows) are resources we would recommend to help.
+Here are some helpful resources:

-Patterns & Shapes
+Using Patterns & Shapes for Inclusive Design

 Let’s now talk about the use of shape.
-Using shapes to represent keys instead of just colours are a good use case.
+Using shapes to represent keys instead of just colours is a good use case.
 For example, using a traffic light system of green, yellow and red.
 Instead of relying on just colour, you can make the key a green circle, yellow triangle, and red square.

 Messenger has clear states, though not changing the main shape of their icons.
-They use stoke and filled icons to visually show the difference which doesn’t rely on the need of colour to represent this.
+They use stoke and filled icons to visually show the difference which doesn’t rely on the need for colour to represent this.

-Buttons & Forms
+A Better Approach to Buttons & Forms

 For buttons and form elements within your designs, there are many factors that you can use in order to not rely on colour for primary buttons or error states for forms.
 Play around with borders, type weight, type sizing, opacity, placement and the use of icons to make what you need to stand out.
 Also, don’t forget to underline your links if they’re not going to be in a button style.